MadhavKrishanGoswami/Lighthouse/README.md

 A modern tech stack ensures performance, scalability, and reliability across distributed environments.

 ---
+## ⚙️ How It Works

+**Orchestrator**
+Keeps track of all hosts and containers using a PostgreSQL database, ensuring consistency and coordination across your infrastructure.

+**Registry Monitor**
+Periodically checks container registries for new image versions and triggers updates when changes are detected.

+**Host Agents**
+Upon receiving update instructions, agents pull the new image, gracefully stop the container, and restart it with its original configuration, ensuring minimal downtime.

+**Real-time Monitoring**
+State changes, logs, and update processes are streamed back to the TUI for instant visibility, helping you stay in control at all times.

+➡️ Learn more about the architecture in [ARCHITECTURE.md](https://github.com/MadhavKrishanGoswami/Lighthouse/blob/main/docs/ARCHITECTURE.md).

+---
 ## 🤝 Contributing

 We welcome contributions from the community!
 Whether you’re fixing bugs, suggesting improvements, or adding new features, your input helps make Lighthouse better for everyone.